degski/Sax/README.md

 # Sax

-Sax, acronymed loosely after Swiss army something (x)
+Sax, acronymed loosely after Swiss army something (x).
+This is a collection of small libraries, which can all be used independently.
+Disclaimer: not all libraries are written by me or might contain bits of code lifted of stackoverflow.com.

 ## Individual libraries